Start Printed Page 60883

 (d) NRCS provides financial and technical assistance to eligible producers.

-(a) The regulations in this part will be administered under the general supervision and direction of the Chief, NRCS, who is a Vice President of the Commodity Credit Corporation (CCC).
+(a) The regulations in this part will be administered under the general supervision and direction of the Chief, NRCS.

-(b) No delegation in the administration of this part to lower organizational levels will preclude the Chief from making any determinations under this part, re-delegating to other organizational levels, or from reversing or modifying any determination made under this part.
-The Chief may modify or waive a nonstatutory, discretionary provision of this part if the Chief determines:
+(b) No delegation in the administration of this part to lower organizational levels will preclude the Chief from making any determinations under this part, redelegating to other organizational levels, or from reversing or modifying any determination made under this part.
+The Chief may modify or waive a nonstatutory, discretionary provision of this part if the Chief determines the application of that provision to a particular limited situation is inappropriate and inconsistent with the purposes of the program.

 (1) Make the program available nationwide to eligible applicants on a continuous application basis with one or more ranking periods to determine enrollments.
 One of the ranking periods will occur in the first quarter of each fiscal year to the extent practicable.

-(e) NRCS will develop State level technical, outreach, and program materials, with the advice of the State Technical Committee and local working groups, including:
+(d) NRCS will develop State-level technical, outreach, and program materials, with the advice of the State technical committee and local working groups, including:

-(2) Identification of not less than five applicable priority resource concerns in particular geographic areas, or other appropriate regions within a State; and
+(2) Identification of not less than five priority resource concerns in particular geographic areas or other appropriate regions within a State;

-(3) Identification of resource-conserving crops that will be part of resource-conserving crop rotations.
+(3) Identification of resource-conserving crops that will be part of resource-conserving crop rotations; and

-(f) NRCS may enter into agreements with Federal, State, and local agencies, conservation districts, Indian Tribes, private entities, and individuals to assist NRCS with program implementation.
+(e) NRCS may enter into agreements with Federal, State, and local agencies, conservation districts, Indian Tribes, private entities, and individuals to assist NRCS with program implementation including, but not limited to, planning activities, outreach, and providing other forms of technical assistance.

 The following definitions will apply to this part and all documents issued in accordance with this part, unless specified otherwise: